wallace-js/wallace/README.md

 };
 ```

-> Our example is now reactive: clicking on a button updates its count and the total.
+> Clicking on a button updates its count and the total.

-The `watch` function simply returns a [proxy](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy) of the provided object (arrays are objects too) which fires a callback whenever it, or any nested object, is modified.
-It's that simple.

-#### Notes

-Reactive behaviour (especially with two-way binding) yields a whole new category of bugs and confusion.
-Frameworks which hide the mechanism (or worse, bake it into the framework) might look impressive, but that _always_ comes back to bite you.

-Wallace forces you to do it in a more manual way, but this has advantages:

-- You can clearly see why and when your component updates,
-- It is separate. you know that the "watching" part has nothing to do with components, compilation or the "framework" as such.
-This will save you a lot of headaches.
-- It is very easy to make the callback do something else, whether that's debugging, accessing services or updating a distant component.
+Some frameworks bake reactivity into the framework, or hide how it works.
+Wallace deliberately doesn't do this, because:

+1. Once your app uses real data, you only need reactivity in very few places.
+2. Its incredibly easy to cause unintended behaviour with reactivity (in all frameworks).

+Wallace's explicit approach helps you:

+- See exactly how it works.
+- Control exactly what it updates.

+And this will save you many headaches further down the line.

 ### Binding

-Reactivity often involves inputs, which we can `bind` to a value, which will be set when the input's `change` event is fired, but we can specify a different event with a "qualifier" like `bind:keyup`.

-Let's show this by naming the things we're counting:
+In reactive components we often want to bind data to inputs.
+To show this let's add a text box to name the things we're counting.

 ```tsx
 interface iCounterList {